-Average annualised growth for all business sectors included in the EEFM is just over 1.8% for the Plan period.
+Average annualised growth for all business sectors included in the EEFM is just under 1.9% for the Plan period.
 However, the variance between sectors can be high.
 Waste and remediation as a business sector is included in the EEFM, this is the business sector that will deal with all waste from the economy.
 Therefore, forecast change in this sector could be an indicator of the potential changes in waste generation.
-This sector has a forecast of 1.5% annualised growth over the Plan period.
+This sector has a forecast of 3.3% annualised growth over the Plan period, but is a small part of the overall economy.

 Therefore, looking at all these potential scenarios, it would be appropriate to model growth forecasts for C&I waste on the growth for the business sectors which represent those sectors included in the previous Defra Survey of C&I waste.
-This growth is just over 1.5% per annum over the Plan period, with the latest Defra estimates for England representing a slightly lower forecast of 1.4% (UK statistics on waste), as do the East of England RSS review estimates.
-The GVA forecasts in the East of England Forecasting Model use 2011 as the base year for the forecast.
-Therefore, the forecasts for C&I waste generation have also used 2011 as the base year.
+This growth is just over 1.5% per annum over the Plan period, with the latest Defra estimates for England representing a lower forecast of 0.6% (UK statistics on waste), with the East of England RSS review estimates around 1.4%.
+The GVA forecasts in the East of England Forecasting Model use 2013 as the base year for the forecast.
+Therefore, the forecasts for C&I waste generation have also used 2013 as the base year.